NekSfiris/Cpp-Test-Cases/README.md

 ### Build

-After you downloaded the package, move it in your catkin workspace and :
+After downloading the repo :
 ```
 $ cd ~/to_the_folder_the_cpp_file_is
 $ make test_cases